oracle/odpi/doc/src/functions/dpiConn.rst

     The function returns DPI_SUCCESS for success and DPI_FAILURE for failure.

     **conn** [IN] -- a reference to the connection to the database which is to be shut down.
-If the reference is NULL or invalid an error is returned.
+If the reference is NULL or invalid, an error is returned.
 The connection needs to have been established at least with authorization mode set to DPI_MODE_AUTH_SYSDBA or DPI_MODE_AUTH_SYSOPER.

     **mode** [IN] -- one of the values from the enumeration :ref:`dpiShutdownMode<dpiShutdownMode>`.